Stephen Dunne (actor): Television

 In 1950, Dunne starred in Love and Kisses on KTSL-TV in Los Angeles.
 On network television, Dunne starred in the comedy Professional Father (1955).
 He was the announcer for The Bob Crosby Show (1958) and The Liberace Show (1958-1959).

 In the 1960-61 season, he and Mark Roberts played private detective brothers in the syndicated television series The Brothers Brannagan.
 He was also the host of the game shows Truth or Consequences (nighttime version, 1957), You're On Your Own (1956-1957) and Double Exposure (1961).

-Dunne appeared in several television shows, including Professional Father, The Millionaire, Alfred Hitchcock Presents, Petticoat Junction, Batman (episodes 47 and 48), Dragnet 1967, Nanny and the Professor, and The Brady Bunch.
+Dunne appeared in several television shows, including Professional Father, The Millionaire, Alfred Hitchcock Presents, The Alfred Hitchcock Hour, Petticoat Junction, Batman (episodes 47 and 48), Nanny and the Professor, Mannix, The Beverly Hillbillies, Dragnet 1967, The George Burns and Gracie Allen Show, and The Brady Bunch.

-Later years
+Later years and death

 In 1968, Dunne became director of sales for Hollywood Video Center, a division of Western Video Industries.

-Dunne died on September 2, 1977, aged 59.
+Dunne died on September 28, 1977, aged 59.

 Personal life

 Dunne married Vivian Belliveau in 1940.
 They had a son, Stephen, and a daughter, Margaret.